jesse-sampson/jesse-sampson.github.io/index.md

 <details><summary>About Texas Workforce Commission</summary>The Texas Workforce Commission is a state agency that runs many education and training programs among other things.
 At TWC I was responsible for getting/cleaning data and using SQL, R and Python to evaluate workforce training program outcomes.
 I also worked on projections, surveys, and provided datasets to research partners.
 </details>

-* Automated generation of mandated reports; reduced production time from 10 to 3 months
+* Automated generation of mandated reports using SQL, R and Python; reduced production time from 10 to 3 months
 * Implemented nation’s first interactive dashboard in this space; presented at state/national conferences

 **Vianovo (June 2010-September 2011) | Associate**